sstsimulator/sst-docs/docs/elements/vanadis/intro.md

 *None*

 ### Optional dependencies
-Vanadis has been tested with the [musl](https://musl.cc) toolchain for cross-compiling MIPS and RISCV-64 binaries.
+See [Compiling for Vanadis](./compiler.md) for information on cross-compiling MIPS and RISCV-64 binaries for use with Vanadis.